darlanalves/blog/orange-pi-3d-printing-node.md

 You can change the server port (and other configs) in `/etc/default/octoprint`.
 After saving your changes, run `update-rc.d octoprint defaults && service octoprint restart`

+NOTE: after changing the port sometimes Octoprint will get stuck.
+I just pulled the plug of OrangePI and put it back.
+After reboot it was back online :)

 Easy peasy, 3d-print squeezy!

 Ciao.